magomimmo/modern-cljs/doc/tutorial-15.md

 ### Do not cover only the happy path

 The coded test includes only few assertions regarding the happy-path of the `validate-shopping-form` calls.
-Generally speaking, you should cover also the *alternative/exception paths*.
+Generally speaking you should cover also the *alternative/exception paths*.
 Let's add few of them in our first test.